 “Ma’am, I’m not here for a fight.
 I’ve come here because, well, it seems that you and me got off to a bad start before,” the man said quickly.
 He turned back to regard Anna.

-He really has the most incredible eyes, Anna found herself thinking, and then grew angry at herself for thinking that, too.
+He really has the most incredible eyes, Anna found herself thinking, and then grew angry at herself for thinking that too.

 “All’s well and good, Mr. Nash.
-But I’m busy, so-” Anna said.
+But I’m busy, so—” Anna said.

 “You want help?
-I have only a few questions, but like I say, never been scared of hard work before,” Mr Nash offered a small, shy smile.
+I have only a few questions, but like I say, I’ve never been scared of hard work.”
+Mr. Nash offered a small, shy smile.

 What’s your game?
 Anna wondered.
 She nodded to the churn.
 “You know how to churn butter?
 Keep that turning until I say so.”